swiftlang/sourcekit-lsp/Editors/README.md

 ### coc.nvim

-Easiest is to install [coc-sourcekit](https://github.com/klaaspieter/coc-sourcekit):
+With [coc.nvim installed](https://github.com/neoclide/coc.nvim#quick-start), the easiest is to use the [coc-sourcekit](https://github.com/klaaspieter/coc-sourcekit) plugin:

 ```vim
 :CocInstall coc-sourcekit
 ```

-Alternatively open your coc config (`:CocConfig in vim`) and add:
+Alternatively open your coc config (`:CocConfig` in vim) and add:

 ```json
   "languageserver": {